Weed Control in My Yard

 If you come into contact with poison ivy, you should immediately wash the area with soap and water.
 You should also wash any clothing or other items that may have come into contact with the plant.

-These are just a few of the many types of weeds that can be found in lawns and gardens.
+These are just a few of the typical weeds that can be found in lawns and gardens.
 There are many others, but if you can learn to identify these weeds, you’ll be well on keeping your lawn looking its best.
 While some, like dandelions, are easy to identify, others, like black medic, can be more difficult.
+Some may be low-growing weeds while other weeds are tall and skinny.
 The best way to determine if a plant is a weed is to consult a gardening book or reference guide.

 If you suspect you have any of these weeds, take action quickly to control them.
 Otherwise, they can quickly take over your lawn and garden!